JT the Brick: The JT the Brick Show

 Tomm Looney, the voice of The Best Damn Sports Show Period, works alongside Tournour on the show.
-Looney is best known for providing the two-times-hourly sports updates and for hosting the entertainment segment of the show which is called "Pop Looney."
+Looney is best known for providing the two-times-hourly sports updates and for hosting the entertainment segment of the show which is called "Pop Looney".

-In addition to his hosting duties, Tournour was for a time regular sports columnist for MSNBC.com.
+In addition to his hosting duties, Tournour for a time wrote a regular sports column for MSNBC.com.

-Brick at Night with JT The Brick
+Brick at Night with JT the Brick

-On October 8, 2019 JT began hosting his own late night show, "Brick at Night With JT the Brick." on Sirius XM‘s Mad Dog Sports Radio.
-The show airs Sunday through Thursday nights at 11PM - 3AM eastern (8 PM - 12 AM Pacific).
+On October 8, 2019, JT began hosting his own late night show, "Brick at Night With JT the Brick." on Sirius XM's Mad Dog Sports Radio.
+The show airs Sunday through Thursday nights at 11 pm - 3 am eastern (8 pm - 12 am Pacific).

 Origin of nickname

-The nickname "the Brick" comes from his time as a caller to The Jim Rome Show.
-A "brick" is a common slang term in basketball for a shot that bounces off the backboard.
-Rome often referred to Tournour's favorite team, the New York Knicks, as the "Bricks".
+The nickname "the Brick" originates from living in Newark,New Jersey.
+The city is known as "Brick City."

 Relationship with Jim Rome

 Tournour made himself available for an extensive interview in Alan Eisenstock's 2001 book, Sports Talk (Rome declined numerous requests for an interview for the same book).
 In the interview, Tournour details his decision to leave a six-figure income as a stockbroker to chase his dream of talking sports for a living.
-He also weighs in on his relationship with Rome:
+He also weighs in about his relationship with Rome:

 On July 4, 2019, Tournour guest hosted for Jim Rome for the first time ever.

 Family

-Tournour purchased a residence in Summerlin, Nevada with his wife Julie and his two sons on January 7, 2010.
+Tournour purchased a residence in Summerlin, Nevada with his wife Julie and their two sons on January 7, 2010.